2015 Miami RedHawks football team

 The 2015 Miami RedHawks football team represented Miami University in the 2015 NCAA Division I FBS football season.
 They were led by second-year head coach Chuck Martin and played their home games at Yager Stadium and competed as a member of the East Division of the Mid-American Conference.
 They finished the season 3–9, 2–6 in MAC play to finish in a three way tie for fifth place in the East Division.

+The 2015 Miami RedHawks football team represented Miami University in the 2015 NCAA Division I FBS football season.
+The RedHawks were led by second-year head coach Chuck Martin and played their home games at Yager Stadium in Oxford, Ohio, as members of the East Division of the Mid-American Conference (MAC).
+The team finished the season with an overall record of 3–9 and a conference record of 2–6, tying for fifth place in the MAC East Division.

+During the season, Miami faced non-conference opponents including Presbyterian, Wisconsin, Cincinnati, and Western Kentucky.
+The RedHawks earned victories against Presbyterian, Eastern Michigan, and UMass.
+Despite the losing record, the season marked incremental progress under Martin’s rebuilding program following a 2–10 campaign in 2014.